Full Three-Loop Electroweak Multiplet Contributions to the Electron Electric Dipole Moment: Numerical Analysis

 In this section, we discuss the case of $m_A = m_B \neq m_S$.
 Even if the scalar mass does not degenerate with the fermion masses, Eq.~(\ref{eq:eEDM_Full}) can be evaluated analytically.
 However, since it is difficult to write on this paper, we give Eq.~(\ref{eq:B}) as \texttt{solB.txt}.
 When the heavy particles exhibit a large mass hierarchy, the electron EDM in the full theory $d^{\rm Full}_e$ can be expressed as

 On the other hands, the electron EDM through the electroweak-Weinberg operator is given as \cite{Banno:2024apv}

 Again, we find that the full contribution $d^{\rm Full}_e$ is exactly three times larger than the electroweak-Weinberg contribution $d^{C_W}_e$, if one ignores the NLO terms.

+The logarithmic contributions in ${d^{\rm Full}_e}/{e}$ and ${d^{C_W}_e}/{e}$ in the limit of large $m_S$ originate from the renormalization-group effect of EDMs for $\psi_{A/B}$, which is generated by the four-Fermi operators of $\psi_{A/B}$.
+After integrating out $\psi_{A/B}$, the EDMs generates contributions to the electroweak-Weinberg operator at one-loop level.
+The proportionality of ${d^{\rm Full}_e}/{e}$ and ${d^{C_W}_e}/{e}$ could be understood by evaluating the threshold correction, that does not seem to contain any other logarithmic enhancement terms, for the electron EDM from the EDMs of $\psi_{A/B}$ at two-loop level.

 Figure~\ref{fig:2flavor_Full_EFT} shows a comparison between the electron EDM contributions in the full theory and those mediated by the electroweak Weinberg operator for the case in which the two fermions belong to the $r=2$ representation.
 Here, the scalar mass is fixed to $m_S=$1~TeV, and the other parameters are taken to be the same as in Fig.~\ref{fig:b_1flavor}.
 We find that $d^{\rm Full}_e$ is larger than $d^{C_W}_e$.

 Figures~\ref{fig:2flavor_1TeV} and \ref{fig:2flavor_contour} show the result of the electron EDM induced by Yukawa interaction at full theory in the case of $m_A=m_B \neq m_S$.
 In Fig.~\ref{fig:2flavor_1TeV}, the scalar mass is fixed to 1~TeV.
 The four color lines illustrate each SU(2)$_L$ representation, where $r=2,3,4,5$, respectively.
 Figures~\ref{fig:2flavor_3} and \ref{fig:2flavor_5} are contour plots in the cases of $r=3$ and $r=5$, with varying the value of $m_S$.
 As shown in Fig.~\ref{fig:2flavor_1TeV} and Fig.~\ref{fig:2flavor_contour}, if the upper limit of the electron EDM can be improved, TeV-scale is expected to cover.